There is currently no suitable indicator for appropriately measuring the quality of care.

 When people need long-term care it affects both them and their families.
 It may place them under great mental and physical pressure and result in a heavy financial burden.
 People who need long-term care understand the concept of wellbeing in different ways, largely depending on their particular limitations and individual care situation.
 It makes a difference whether they still live independently in their own home with occasional help from family or out-patient services, or whether they need to be in permanent in-patient care.
 These different living situations relating to people who need long-term care make it difficult to measure wellbeing in this respect.

 At present there is therefore no indicator for quality of care in this indicator system, and a placeholder has been used.
-This signals that more data is required, which could for example be gathered as part of the overhaul of the system for assessing long-term care needs.
+This signals that more data is required.